nonas-hunter/warmup_project/README.md

 ![wall](figs/wall.jpg)

 Out implementation takes the shortest distance of a given set of LaserScan data as the angle it wants to orient itself 90 degrees from.
-The robot will always want to turn the shortest distance, so the direction it travels parallel to the wall in dependent on its initial orientation.
+The robot will always want to turn the shortest distance, so the direction it travels parallel to the wall is dependent on its initial orientation.
 If it's right side is wall-facing, it will travel that way, and vice versa.

->Key Takeaway: Learning to switch to a different approach when a particular technique doesn't seem to be working is hard!
-We believe our logic was sound, but we must have been missing something in the Python implementation.
-However once we switch to a method that was easier to visualize regarding the laserscan data, the behavior worked flawlessly.
-In addition, it turned out that by restructuring our code into a getter | setting protocol, we made our code more robust and reusable.
+>Key Takeaway: Incorporate all LaserScan data if possible!
+We initially only used two scans that formed a right triangle, which did not perform well when turning.

 ## Follow a Person